 In both these areas, judgements are routinely made about the effect on the financial statements of not including transactions under a certain threshold, for example:

-- For accruals —entities generally set a timeframe for the identification and recognition of accruals for revenue and expenses as well as setting an amount below which accruals will not be recognised.
+- For accruals and prepayments - entities generally set a timeframe for the identification and recognition of accruals for revenue and expenses as well as setting an amount below which accruals and prepayments will not be recognised.

 Such a practice is acceptable as long as it can be demonstrated that, in aggregate, an immaterial amount of PPE falls below the threshold and will clearly not affect the entity’s overall financial position and results.
 An example of this would be amounts too small to warrant disclosure in normal circumstances that may be considered material if they arise from abnormal or unusual transactions or events.